Hgce724/yt-dlp-helper/README.md

 # yt-dlp-helper
 batch file for guiding users in the command prompt to downloading music from websites using yt-dlp.
 This is my first program that im publishing so pls tell me if something is wrong.

-## This will throw a warning from windows saying that the file is unsigned - do not worry, that's normal for this. ##

 # what is it?
 read the description
 no but seriously its just a simple batch file that uses yt-dlp to download music \